itulo/telegram_bot_logger/README.md

 # Intro
-In this codebase I implement a Telegram bot that logs disussions to a database from a channel/group, and a rest api that allows to get such discussions with filtering on user, text, and date
+In this codebase I implement a Telegram bot that logs disussions from a channel/group to a database, and a rest api that allows to get such discussions with filtering on user, text, and date

+# Technical Details
+I use a variant of the BCE framework here.
+There is no UI, so there is no B level.
+However I have added a D level for classe accessing a database.

-Python ver is 2.7
+Python version used is 2.7

 ## Bot
 The bot uses [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)